esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 In this case, what's really needed is a library.
 As mentioned before, making libraries isn't that easy, so they may need some help from a Research Software Engineer to design a good interface.
-Another option is to take the script, cut out the specific set-up, and call it a framework, but while a lot easier that's a bad idea because the resulting software cannot be combined with anything else.
+Another option, and often a better one actually, is to contribute to an existing widely used library.
+That will give your code more exposure, and may get you some help from its maintainers as well, in the form of reviews.

 ===